This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-• Vegetable Placement: Placing the onions and bell peppers at the bottom of the slow cooker helps to create a flavorful base for the beef.
-The vegetables will soften and absorb the delicious juices as they cook.
+• Layer Vegetables First: Add onions and peppers to the bottom of the slow cooker to create a flavorful base that enhances the beef as it cooks.

 Frequently Asked Questions

-Is it necessary to sear beef before slow cooking?
+Do I need to sear the beef before slow cooking?

 How should I store leftover ropa vieja?